enimo/proxys/README.md

 A easy way to share your pc network to mobile device, and capture network traffic to debug mobile app.

-Proxys help developer easy to share their local pc network local to mobile device, and supply with a convenient method to debug and capture the http request from you mobile.
+Proxys help developer easy to share their local pc network to mobile device, and supply with a convenient method to debug and capture the http request header information  from you mobile.

 ## Usage